Class Schedule

 HeartCode is the official American Heart Association (AHA) self-directed eLearning program allowing students to take the ACLS online as an alternative to the traditional classroom-based courses.

-Students that successfully complete the HeartCode ACLS course will receive the exact same card as those that complete the traditional classroom course.
+Students that successfully complete the HeartCode ACLS course will receive the same AHA training as those that complete the traditional classroom course.

 This comprehensive program uses eSimulation technology to allow students to assess and treat patients in virtual healthcare settings.
 In this environment, students apply their knowledge to patient cases and see the results of their decisions in real time.